 Mr Padmanabh Kelkar

-Padmanabh has worked with us for about four years.
+Padmanabh has worked with us for about ten years.
 He is a research engineer by profession, and whilst working for Yerala Project Society (an Indian NGO), Padmananbh helped set up Science Curiosity Centres based on the famous Nimo Centre in Amsterdam.
 After initial training with us, Padmanabh worked to build on the Science Centre 'open-ended thinking development' approach and also started working with a group of secondary students in philosophical enquiry.
 He subsequently worked with us on other occasions and helped train teachers in the basic approach to P4C.
-He currently is working with a group of student nurses at a training college in Pune, helping develop their critical thinking and emotional intelligence.
-We are working to support Padmanabh and assist in this project.
+In 2018 'Pad', is the lead trainer and one of the founders of ChaloThinKare (www.ChaloThinKare.org), a new charity whose mission is to develop thinking in India.
+The team work in education, in communities and in industry.

 Mrs Anuradha Kunte